 Offensively, Williams returns four of its top six scorers.
 Seniors Gabrielle Vukasin and Cristina Bravi were 1-2 in scoring last year with Vukasin leading the team with 10 goals and Bravi registering 9 assists.
 Returning junior Andrea Heller was fourth with five goals.

 Freshmen Chelsey Stevenson and Emily Krueger have stepped up and could see extensive time on one of the Ephs’ top three lines.

 It is on the blue line where Gillis will have to do the most rebuilding.
 Williams graduated second-team All-NESCAC selection Sam Weinstein and Aimee Dennett.
-Last year, the other Williams defenders were all freshmen or sophomores, so they have one more year of experience.

 Junior Caitlin Conlon has the most experience on the blue line.
 Sophomores Abby Belcrest, Hadley DesMueles and Talia Simon also return, and they will be joined in regular pairings by freshmen Ashley Arnold and Hanna Beattie.
 Arnold is recovering from Mono, and won’t be available right off the bat.

 "All successful teams have to be strong from the net out," Gillis said.
 "We definitely have more depth up front than we’ve had in the past."